iconclass/server/src/help/aboutb.md

 <table>
 <tr><td valign="top"><a name="firstdpd"/><b>1991</b>: Dutch Printer's Devices 1.0.<br/>{{% aimg aboutpage_firstdpd %}}</td>
-<td valign="top">Before it was made available as a standalone edition, the first Windows (3.1) version of Iconclass was tested as part of a <i>pictorial information system</i>.The Koninklijke Bibliotheek and the Utrecht Department of Computer & Letteren joined forces to produce a CD-ROM of Dutch Printer's Devices, made accessible iconographically with the help of a complete version of the Iconclass system.
+<td valign="top">Before it was made available as a standalone edition, the first Windows (3.1) version of Iconclass was tested as part of a <i>pictorial information system</i>.
+The Koninklijke Bibliotheek and the Utrecht Department of Computer & Letteren joined forces to produce a CD-ROM of Dutch Printer's Devices, made accessible iconographically with the help of a complete version of the Iconclass system.
 It was created by Peter van Huisstede, Hans Brandhorst, Ger Duijfjes-Vellekoop, Bart Jongejan, Jacques Broeren.<br/>
 Supervision: Jörgen van den Berg<br/><br/>
 </td></tr>
 <tr><td valign="top"><a name="firstbrowser"/><b>1992</b>: Iconclass 2000, first Windows<br/>standalone edition on CD-ROM<br/>{{% aimg aboutpage_iconclass2000cd %}}</td><td valign="top">A Windows Graphic User Interface (3.1, then 95) was built on top of the original (DOS) Iconclass browser 'engine'.
 The Bibliography was incorporated in this edition.<br/>